storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## Status

-- This version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-evcore-free-dependencies` via npm.
+- This version includes the SQLite and Android-sqlite-evcore-native-driver-free dependencies to work with PhoneGap Build and other some other build systems such as Intel XDK.
 - A recent version of the Cordova CLI (such as `6.1.1`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 Use of other systems such as PhoneGap CLI, PhoneGap Build, or plugman is not tested and no longer supported.
 - The iOS database location is now mandatory, as documented below.
 - SQLite version `3.12.2` (without FTS5 or JSON1 functionality) is used for Android.
 SQLite `3.8.10.2` is used for iOS and Windows.
 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: high-performance, lightweight [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) NDK library written in C
   - optional: built-in Android database classes (usage described below)
-- The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (FUTURE TBD will be in Cordova-sqlite-evcore-extbuild-free along with the Android performance enhancements):
+- The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (TODO will be added to this version):
   - REGEXP support (Android/iOS)
   - Pre-populated database (Android/iOS/Windows)
 - Windows version using the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component is in an alpha state: